VlachJosef/purescript-book/text/chapter9.md

 The type `s` also appears as an argument to, and as the return type of the interpretation function (the third argument to `lsystem`).
 The interpretation function will now receive the current state of the L-system as an argument, and will return a new, updated state as its return value.

-In the case of our example, we can define use following type to represent the state:
+In the case of our example, we can define following type to represent the state:

 ```haskell
 type State =